Reloaded-Project/Reloaded.Hooks-rs/docs/dev/arch/x86/code_relocation.md

 Because rewriting a lot of code will lead to register exhaustion, it must be reiterated the rewriter can only be used for small bits of code.

 !!! danger "x64 has over 5000 ‼️ instructions that require rewriting.
 Only a couple hundred are tested currently"

+    To the best of my (Sewer) knowledge, it should work with all instructions at time of writing.

 ## Relative Branches